modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 If you have a number of fixed contacts and need to categorize them you can place them into groups.
 Creating contact groups involves the following steps:

 #.
-If it does not exist, create a file named *SITE_DIR/config/people/config-groups.ini*
+If it does not exist, create a file named *SITE_DIR/config/people/contacts-groups.ini*
 #.
-Add a section to config-groups.ini with a short name of your group.
+Add a section to contacts-groups.ini with a short name of your group.
 This should be a lowercase
    alpha numeric value without spaces or special characters
 #.
 This section should contain a "title" option that represents the title of the group.
 Optionally
    you can include a *description* value that will show at the top of the contacts list for the group
 #.
-Create a file named *SITE_DIR/config/people/config-groupname.ini* where *groupname* is the short name
+Create a file named *SITE_DIR/config/people/contacts-groupname.ini* where *groupname* is the short name
-   of the group you created in *config-groups.ini*.
+   of the group you created in *contacts-groups.ini*.
 This file should be formatted like contacts.ini with each entry being a numerically indexed section
 #.
 To use this group, assign it to a entry in *contacts.ini*.
 Do not include a url, but rather add
    a value *group* with a value of the short name of the group.
-You can optionally add a title that will be used instead of the group title indicated in *config-groups.ini*
+You can optionally add a title that will be used instead of the group title indicated in *contacts-groups.ini*

 This is an example *SITE_DIR/config/people/contacts-groups.ini*.
 Each group is a section that contains title (and optional description).
 You can have any number of groups::